philiplamscript/MLB-DE-predict/README.md

 Competition link: https://www.kaggle.com/c/mlb-player-digital-engagement-forecasting

-Here is the Code on my project, where:
+Here is the Code on project, where:

 **mlb-explorer.ipynb:**